Maximum Likelihood Estimation in Markov Regime-Switching Models with Covariate-Dependent Transition Probabilities: Appendix: Proofs

 \subsection{Consistency}

-In order to prove Theorem \ref{thm:consistent}, we need two lemmas (the proofs of which are relegated to the Supplemental Material \ref {SM:consistent}).
-The first lemma shows that the log-likelihood function $\ell _{T}^{\nu }(X_{0}^{T},\cdot )$ can be approximated by the sample average of $(\log p^{\nu }(X_{t}\mid X_{-\infty }^{t-1},\cdot ))_{t\in \mathbb{N}}$; this function is used to construct the function $H^{\ast }$ that defines the (pseudo)-true parameter set.
-This result relies on \textquotedblleft mixing" properties derived in Theorem \ref{thm:Q-ergo} (see Lemma \ref{lem:approx-l} in the Supplemental Material \ref{SM:consistent}).
+In order to prove Theorem \ref{thm:consistent}, we need two lemmas (the proofs of which are relegated to the Supplemental Material \ref{SM:consistent}).
+The first lemma shows that the log-likelihood function $\ell_{T}^{\nu} (X_{0}^{T},\cdot)$ can be approximated by the sample average of $(\log p^{\nu }(X_{t}\mid X_{-\infty}^{t-1},\cdot))_{t\in\mathbb{N}}$; this function is used to construct the function $H^{\ast}$ that defines the pseudo-true parameter set.
+The result relies on \textquotedblleft mixing\textquotedblright \ properties established in Theorem \ref{thm:Q-ergo} (see Lemma \ref{lem:approx-l} in the Supplemental Material \ref{SM:consistent}).